 Apart from color, the aroma is incredibly important to note as the coffee develops.
 As the coffee moves from yellow- to cinnamon-colored, chemical changes turn a sourish, greenish aroma into a sweet, yeasty, baking aroma.
 Finally, the more familiar aroma of fresh-roasted coffee begins to develop at around 356 to 374 degrees F (180 to 190 degrees C).

 Stage Three: First Crack

-First crack not only releases all the built-up heat that the beans have been gathering over the course of the roast, it also heralds the transfer of considerable mass from the beans into the drum in the form of moisture, carbon dioxide and other gases.
+The first crack not only releases all the built-up heat that the beans have been gathering over the course of the roast, but it also heralds the transfer of considerable mass from the beans into the drum in the form of moisture, carbon dioxide, and other gases.

 At this point, the coffee has lost a lot of its mass and most of its moisture.
 Because of this, the thermodynamic interaction between the batch of coffee (the system) and the surrounding environment (the drum) will now be different.
 As the system has less mass, it is able to take on heat more quickly.

 However, because the batch is now far less dense and has lost most of its moisture, it can also lose heat more quickly, depending on how heat has been applied previously, as well as during and after the first crack.

 Experienced roasters will have seen this particular phenomenon: Some batches begin to take on excessive amounts of heat after the first crack and can become uncontrollable through normal roaster operations.
 But others, quite counterintuitively, stall if you try to reduce the heat to counteract the temperature spike caused by cracking coffee.